 She has also combined her artistic work with her legal training.
 Between 2009 /12, she established Artist (s) at Large®, a performance art research lab whilst at New York University Law School, Columbia Law School and Cardozo Law School.
 She was also a senior research fellow at the Max Planck Institute for Comparative Public Law and International Law (MPIL/HD) between 2013-15 where she created a series of short films as well contributed to its visual archives.
 Her law and art research has been published in international peer reviewed law journals e.g. Law and Humanities and the Yale Journal of Law and Humanities.

-She is the founding creative director of MAstudioLAB, a mixed media platform based in Milan, Italy, which enables her to create through artistic mediums that may be broadly defined as Acoustic / Visual / Movement.
+She is the founding creative director of MAstudioLAB, a mixed media platform based in Milan, Italy, which enables her to collaborate with interdisciplinary artists for projects (personal as well as works for hire).

 Photograph by Tei Blow